 - Ensure that this information is up to date.

-- Promote the creation of new CSIRTs in the national territory.
+- Provide support and guidance in the creation of new CSIRTs at national level.

 - Improve the visibility of the CSIRTs members of the Forum and of the Forum itself in the Spanish and international community.